vatesfr/xen-orchestra/docs/docs/xo5/users.md

 ###### Configuring Keycloak

-1. Select your realm
+1. Select your realm.
   - Open **Admin console → Manage realms** and choose the realm you use with XOA.
-2. Enable required actions
+2. Enable required actions.
-  - Go to Authentication **→** Required Actions.
+  - Go to **Authentication → Required Actions**.
   - Check **Webauthn Register** and **Webauthn Register Passwordless**.
-3. Choose the WebAuthn authenticator
+3. Choose the WebAuthn authenticator.
-  - In Authentication **→** Flows, edit the login flow you use (e.g., browser).
+  - In **Authentication → Flows**, edit the login flow you use (e.g., browser).
   - Add **WebAuthn Authenticator** as an **Alternative** (or replace the current authenticator with it).

 ![Keycloak Browser Flow Details](../assets/keycloak-browser-flow.png)